Monster (Skillet song): Music video

 The music video for "Monster" was directed by the Erwin brothers, and was released on September 2, 2009 on Noisecreep.
 It features the band performing in a hospital room while in the next room, lead vocalist and bassist, John Cooper and guitarist, Korey Cooper, are being tested on and under observation from a medical team.
 The video cuts back to both Korey and John who wake up in different parts of the hospital while undergoing various tests.
 Eventually both escape while being chased by SWAT teams.
 The video ends with a dub over of a man reporting that there has been a "containment breach", and John and Korey walking out of the hospital into the sunlight.
 Guitarist Ben Kasica and drummer Jen Ledger both appear as doctors in the beginning of the video.
 Skillet released a making-of for the video in one of their podcasts.
 The video was featured on Fuse's number one countdown: Viewer's Choice at No. 1.
-In April 2015, it had passed 100 million views on YouTube, and as of April 2025, it has gained over 485 million views.